gbrault/gistfiles/lib/SQL/total,page_size.md

 #Purpose
-Get the count of rows for the current table, appying whereorall condition (if search is <>"")
+Get the count of rows for the current table, applying whereorall condition (if search is <>"")

 #Code
 ```javascript